konrad-jamrozik/droidmate/README.md

 If you still do not have access to some sources and docs, manually add them in IntelliJ `Project sturcture -> Platform settings`

-### IntelliJ projects

-Following directories are sources which can be opened  as IntelliJ projects (`File -> Open`):

-* `repo/dev/droidmate` -- the `droidmate` project: main sources of DroidMate.
-* `repo/dev/init` -- the `init` project: sources for the initial build.
-* `repo/dev/apk_fixtures_src` -- the `apk_fixures_src` project: sources of apk fixtures used in the `droidmate` project tests.

-## Troubleshooting IntelliJ ##

-* If IntelliJ builds fail erratically, close it, do full clean and build from Gradle and reopen IntelliJ.

-* When opening `repo/dev/droidmate` in IntelliJ, it is expected to have the following error:
-> Unsupported Modules Detected: Compilation is not supported for following modules: DummyAndroidApp.
-Unfortunately you can't have non-Gradle Java modules and Android-Gradle modules in one project.

-The `DummyAndroidApp` project is added only to enable Android plugin views, like e.g. logcat.

-* If you get on Gradle rebuild:
-> Unsupported major.minor version 52.0

-Ensure that Gradle is using JDK 8 in: `Settings -> Build, Execution, Deployment -> Build Tools -> Gradle -> Gradle JVM`.

 # Technical documentation  #

 Technical docs will be located in `repo/dev/droidmate/doc`.
 As of 7 April 2016 only severely outdated documentation is available.

 The entry class of DroidMate is `DroidmateFrontend` and so it is recommended to start code base exploration from this class.
 You can find it in